rory-stock/300dtd-website-assessment/docs/Design.md

 ### Meeting the Needs of the Users

-Replace this text with a brief evaluation of how well you met the needs of your users.
-Look at what you initially wrote about who they are, what specific needs they have, etc. and discuss how well the system meets those needs.
+Replace this text with a brief evaluation of how well you met the needs of the users that you defined at the start of the project, etc. Look back at the list of requirements you initially set and discuss how well your system has met each one.

 ### Meeting the System Requirements

 Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.

+## Review of Implications

-### Review of IMPLICATION NAME HERE
+### Review of Aesthetics

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of IMPLICATION NAME HERE
+### Review of Consistency

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of IMPLICATION NAME HERE
+### Review of Intellectual Property

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

+### Review of Functionality

+Replace this text with brief notes showing how the implication was addressed in the final outcome.
+Accompany the notes with screenshots / other media to illustrate specific features.

+## Review of UX Principles

-### Review of UX PRINCIPLE NAME HERE
+### Review of Usefulness

 Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of UX PRINCIPLE NAME HERE
+### Review of Findability

 Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of UX PRINCIPLE NAME HERE
+### Review of Usability

 Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.